openai/evals/docs/build-eval.md

 The steps in this process are building your dataset, registering a new eval with your dataset, and running your eval.
 Crucially, we assume that you are using an [existing eval template](eval-templates.md) out of the box (if that's not the case, see [this example of building a custom eval](custom-eval.md)).
 If you are interested in contributing your eval publically, we also include some criteria at the bottom for what we think makes an interesting eval.

-We are looking for evals in the following categories:

-- Over-refusals
-- Safety
-- System message steerability
-- In-the-wild hallucinations
-- Math / logical / physical reasoning
-- Real-world use case (please describe in your PR how this capability would be used in a product)
-- Other foundational capability

-If you have an eval that falls outside this category but still is a diverse example, please contribute it!

 ## Formatting your data

 Once you have an eval in mind that you wish to implement, you will need to convert your samples into the right JSON lines (JSONL) format.
 A JSONL file is just a JSON file with a unique JSON object per line.